lukegrn/dots/README.md

 ## Customization

-Don't be silly and commit sensitive keys to your bashrc - this looks for a ~/.custom.sh file to be optionally provided per-machine.
+Don't be silly and commit sensitive keys to your shellrc - this looks for a ~/.custom.sh file to be optionally provided per-machine.
 You can put any env vars you may need there so that you don't put anything you shouldn't in a public git repo.